gjmolter/raspberrypi-led-morse-code/README.md

 #### CRAFTING THE CIRCUIT
 To build the circuit you will need
 - 2 Jumper Cables
-- 1 BreadBoard (You can use duct tape instead)
 - 1 220 ohms resistor
 - 1 LED